Need A Medical Malpractice Lawyer in Connecticut?

-Each year hundreds of medical school graduates take the Hippocratic oath – an oath historically taken by physicians, physicians’ assistants and other workers in the medical industry who pledges to provide patients with ethical and honest treatment and care.
-Despite the best efforts of medical professionals to follow the oath, sometimes mistakes happen, which can cause serious injuries to patients.
+Each year hundreds of medical school graduates take the Hippocratic oath – an oath historically taken by physicians, physicians’ assistants, and other workers in the medical industry who pledges to provide patients with ethical and honest treatment and care.
+Despite the best efforts of medical practitioners or professionals to follow the oath, sometimes mistakes happen, which can cause serious injuries to patients.

 If you have been injured due to medical mistakes or negligence, you need to act quickly!
 Connecticut’s statute of limitations for filing medical malpractice claims expires two years from the date you were injured or the date your injury was discovered.
 You must file your lawsuit before this time period expires.
 As soon as you believe that your injury may be the result of medical negligence, you should speak with a reputable attorney to determine if you have cause for filing a lawsuit.

 At Jonathan Perkins Injury Lawyers, we have the experience needed to provide you with this advice and can carefully guide you through the personal injury litigation process.
 With offices in Hartford, Bridgeport, New London, Waterbury, and New Haven, our lawyers serve families throughout Connecticut.

 Unfortunately, medical errors can occur at all levels of the healthcare field and can be the fault of anyone from the support staff to the specialists taking care of your health.
 In fact, a wide range of people and entities can be liable for malpractice, including:

 - Health clinics